-For proper understanding, we prefer to quote the Office of Research Integrity, stating that a person claiming authorship of a scholarly publication must have met the following criteria:
+A person claiming authorship of a scholarly publication must have met the following criteria:

 1. Substantial participation in conception and design of the study, or in analysis and interpretation of data; 2.
 Substantial participation in the drafting of the manuscript or in the substantive editing of the manuscript; 3.
 Final approval of the version of the manuscript to be published; 4.
 Ability to explain and defend the study in public or scholarly settings.

 Corresponding or primary author

 GSP requires one author, called the corresponding or primary author, to take responsibility for all aspects of publication, including: 1. the correctness of the data, 2. the list of authors names ensuring no deserving author is neglected, 3. approval of the final draft by all authors, and 4. performing all correspondence.

 When there is a need for change in authorship, the corresponding author to is required to send us a direct mail requesting for a change in authorship of a submitted manuscript or published article.
 Corresponding authors can also fill and submit the Change in Authorship Form.
 If there is prolonged dispute amongst the authors regarding authorship that cannot be suitably resolved between the authors, the authors should contact their institution(s) for a binding decision.
 The Editor is not responsible for settling authorship disagreement.
 A change in authorship of a published article will be amended following our criteria for publication of a Correction Article.

 Acknowledgements The acknowledgement section of a manuscript should be used to list all contributors to the study that do not meet the requirement for authorship stated above.
 Financial contributors should be acknowledged.